BurchallCooper/CS7641-Project/index.md

 ## Results

-Figures 7 and 8 demonstrates the operation of the proof of concept model.
-The top two images are stereo vission images, and the bottom two are the stereo laser images.
+Figures 7 and 8 demonstrates the operation of the proof-of-concept model.
+The top two images are stereo vision images, and the bottom two are the stereo laser images.
 Figure 7 demonstrates operation with a fixed target while moving a laser near the selected landmarks which is just the torso of the mannequin in this case.
-Figue 8 dmonstrates operation where the laser is fixed and target is moving.
+Figure 8 demonstrates operation where the laser is fixed, and the target is moving.
 In real time the detected human pose skeletons in the camera's view is overlayed on the subject with the 33 Key Points labeled.
-When the laser targets the area near the yellow dot in the image, the dot turns red and a red circle is displayed around the dot.
+When the laser targets the area near the yellow dot in the image, the dot turns red, and a red circle is displayed around the dot.

 The experimental setup is only intended to test the operation of the neural network and the targeting of a particular human pose landmark.
-Ultimately, the objective is to mount the laser on a gimbal and have a control system adjust the aiming of the laser to continuosly track the targeted pose landmark.
+Ultimately, the objective is to mount the laser on a gimbal and have a control system adjust the aiming of the laser to continuously track the targeted pose landmark.
 Adding the gimbal and the control loop are beyond the scope of this phase of the project.

 The laser detection worked well indoors with varied lighting conditions.
 Some testing was done with outdoor lighting conditions.
 It was noted that with outdoor bright sunlight that has significant green spectral content this approach does not work well.
 However, green lasers were all that were readily available, and worked well for this proof of concept.